 Best Letter and Email Salutations and Greetings

-A determination of what is appropriate depends on how well you know the recipient, the reason for your letter, and whether you are writing a posted letter or an email.
-Often, salutations in emails will be less formal than in printed letters.
+What is appropriate depends on how well you know the recipient, the reason for your letter, and whether you are writing a posted letter or an email.
+Often, salutations in emails will be less formal than printed letters.

 When emailing, you will probably want to change your salutation within a continued chain of email correspondence – while "Dear" is appropriate for an initial email, it could feel stodgy and repetitive when engaging in a rapid-fire email conversation to set up a meeting time.
 In this situation, it is fine to use a subsequent salutation like, “Hello again, Name” or even to use your recipient’s name without a salutation.